joshrands/adhoc-routing-framework/README.md

 5. Add AODVRoutingTable updates

 ### Hardware
-1. Add adhoc/wifi switching
-2. Add auto login (if its a thing)
+1. Add auto login (if its a thing)
+2. Add auto git pull on wifi startup

 ### ADHOC-HARDWARE
-1. Implement data forwarding (wrap data packets and send to routing table neighbour)
-i.
-Actually implemented just check that this is handled correctly on AODV side (aodv.cc:83) ii.
-Add vector or some storage method if the packet was for us
+1. README
-2. Add sliding window on udp message queue
+2. Add packet sniffing and or check signal strength on packet receive
 4. Comment/Document
-5. Add packet sniffing and or check signal strength on packet receive 6.
+5.
+6.

 ### AODV-REM